 31. Ice Cream Sandwich

-This is, without a doubt, a straightforward dessert: a block of vanilla ice cream sandwiched between two layers of soft, chocolatey cake.
-But that is precisely why this is such a popular American dessert; it is simple to prepare and will undoubtedly wow your taste buds.
+Ice cream sandwiches are, without a doubt, a straightforward summer dessert: a block of vanilla ice cream sandwiched between two layers of soft, chocolatey cake.
+But that is precisely why this is an American favorite.

 Jambalaya is a rice dish seasoned with herbs and is usually served with handy ingredients (ham, sausage, chicken, shrimp, or oysters).
 It’s a Louisiana-born cuisine that draws on historical French and Spanish flavors.
 Jambalaya has been a popular American dish for years because it is inexpensive, hearty, and flavorful.